ARMmbed/mbed-os-5-docs/docs/api/platform/Error.md

 ```

 #### Using `mbed_reset_reboot_count()` to reset the reboot count
-`mbed_reset_reboot_error_info()` API can be used to specifically reset the reboot count stored as part error information stored in Crash-data-RAM.
+`mbed_reset_reboot_error_info()` can be used to specifically reset the reboot count stored as part error information stored in Crash-data-RAM.
 Calling this function will set the reboot count to 0.
 ```CPP TODO
 void clear_reboot_count() {